utkarshkeshari/Tomato-Classification/README.md

 ## Tomato-Classification

+### How to Use
+download the project
+go to the Project Folder
+Run Python manage.py runserver
+Open a browser 127.0.0.1:8000

 #### Technology Used
 - Python - A General Purpose Language
 - Pandas - A Python Based Data Analysis Tool